Weschao05/COVID-RNAseq/RNA Processing (Week 1)/RNAseq_Workflow.md

 4. After trimming, go to ```trimmed/``` and run fastqc and see quality report

 # Alignment
+Alignment is the process of mapping trimmed sequencing reads to a reference genome to determine their origin.
+In RNA-seq, this requires a splice-aware aligner, which can correctly map reads that span exon–exon junctions by accounting for introns.
+HISAT2 is a fast and efficient splice-aware aligner that uses a graph-based approach to accurately align reads and support downstream transcript analysis.
-1. Enter your alignment environment, go to ```scripts/```, and create an ```<alignment>.sh``` file We will use hisat2 to align our trimmed read to reference genome
+1. Enter your alignment environment, go to ```scripts/```, and create an ```<alignment>.sh``` file
+2. Use hisat2 to align our trimmed read to reference genome
 ```bash
 #Default hisat2 alignment code
 hisat2 -x <index> -U <reads.fq> -S <output.sam>